puppetlabs/trapperkeeper-webserver-jetty9/README.md

 #### `get-registered-endpoints`

-This function returns a set of maps containing information on each URL endpoint registered by the Jetty9 service on the default server.
-The possible keys appearing in each map are detailed below.
+This function returns a map containing information on each URL endpoint registered by the Jetty9 service on the default server.
+Each key in the map is a URL endpoint, with each value being an array of maps containing information on each handler registered at that URL endpoint.
+The possible keys appearing in these maps are:

 * `:type`: The type of the registered endpoint.
 The possible types are `:context`, `:ring`, `:servlet`, `:war`, and `:proxy`.
 Returned for every endpoint.
-* `:endpoint`: The registered endpoint.
-Returned for every endpoint.
-This is set to the `path` variable passed in to the handler service functions (or the `context-path` variable if using `add-context-handler`).
-So for example, if you passed in `"/hello"` as the path to a ring handler, the value attached to the `:endpoint` key in the map would be `"/hello"`
 * `:base-path`: The base-path of a context handler.
 Returned only for endpoints of type `:context`.
 * `:context-listeners`: The context listeners for a context handler.
 Returned only